Backlash against cashless, as more U.S. jurisdictions require businesses to accept cash | CBC News

-Backlash against cashless, as more U.S. jurisdictions require businesses to accept cash
+Backlash against cashless stores as more U.S. jurisdictions require businesses to accept cash

 Denying consumers the choice to use cash is a form of discrimination, some say